Crusades: Final crusades in the Holy Land

 The Italian cardinal Tedaldo Visconti was at Acre when elected pope as Gregory X. Convinced of a divine mission to recover the Holy Land, he worked with Philip III of France to send small knightly expeditions as a prelude to a major crusade.
 In 1272–1273 he commissioned reports for an ecumenical council.
 One, the Collectio scandalis Ecclesiae ('Collection of Church Abuses') by a Franciscan, condemned clerical taxation, redemption of crusader vows and secular feuds.
 The Dominican Humbert of Romans urged preaching as Christianity's principal means of conversion but upheld crusading as a duty to defend the faithful.
 The Franciscan Fidentius of Padua deemed crusades essential against Muslim obstinacy; the Dominican William of Tripoli preferred peaceful proselytism.

 The Second Council of Lyon opened on 7 May 1274.
 Gregory X proclaimed a new crusade, setting 1278 as the departure date and funding it by taxing clerical income for six years.
 The plan drew criticism: the troubadour Folquet de Lunel accused the pope of seeking to divert crusading zeal against Christian foes.
 Threatened by Charles of Anjou's ambitions, Emperor Michael VIII acknowledged papal supremacy but failed to enforce church union at home.
 Gregory ordered Charles to renew his truce with Byzantium, and talks began on Byzantine participation in the crusade.
 In 1275 Philip III, the new German king Rudolf of Habsburg and his rival Ottokar II of Bohemia took the cross, but preparations collapsed with Gregory's death next year.
 Yet the crusade tax remained in force.

+A miniature from c.
+1300 depicting the 1291 Siege of Acre, the fall of which marked the end of Crusader rule in the Holy Land.